 The hotels we suggest are all unique and remarkable places to stay in the affordable-luxury to luxury price range.
 We found that each place has a range of room prices to fit your budget, and are more affordable than you might think.
 You can substitute other hotels (and we’ll provide alternative suggestions), but I highly encourage you to book at the recommended hotel, because they are a big part of what makes this itinerary so special.

-Day 1: Arrive in London or Bristol.
+Day 1: Arrive in London.
 Rent a car.

 I’m happy to report that Stonehenge really is as impressive as it looks in pictures.
 Dating back at least 4,500 years, Stonehenge was not something that was built over a short span of time.
 In fact, it was likely built up and added to continually over thousands of years, as the rituals of the people and ceremony it was used for evolved.
 Perhaps we’ll never really know the real history behind the construction of the monument, but you will definitely get a glimpse into the theories and evolution of the area at the Visitor Center.

-Check out our tips for visiting Stonehenge.
-It’s just over an hour’s drive from both Bristol and Heathrow.
+→ Check out our tips for visiting Stonehenge.
+It’s just over an hour’s drive from both Bristol and Heathrow airports.
 Plan to spend about 2 hours exploring the area and looking through the exhibits.

 Alternative hotel: Brooks Guesthouse in Bath is located within walking distance of the main attractions in town.
 If you prefer to be closer to the action, it’s a comfortable choice that feels more like home.